Tom Malinowski: Personal life

-Malinowski moved to Rocky Hill, New Jersey, close to where he grew up, in September 2017.
+in September 2017, Malinowski moved to Rocky Hill, New Jersey, close to where he grew up.
 In 2020, he moved to the Ringoes section of East Amwell Township, New Jersey.

-Malinowski's stepfather Blair Clark was a journalist.
+Malinowski's stepfather Blair Clark was a journalist, a broadcast executive, and a political operator.
 Clark's sister was Anne Martindell, a member of the New Jersey State Senate (1974–1977) and a United States ambassador to New Zealand (1979–1981).

 Malinowski has faced charges related to driving on a suspended license.